 Our Student Advisors are here to help you plan your studies

 If you would like assistance with your course options, transferring from another university, deciding whether you should do a double major and double degrees, or have any questions, contact our student advisors Malcolm and Ben for course advice and help planning your study.

 You can email them, make an appointment or drop in to see them on campus in Room 209 Business and Law Building (map)

 Appointment hours during the academic year are: Monday - Friday, 10am - 12noon and 2pm - 4pm.

 If you would like to visit the university as a prospective student our liaison office can arrange a campus tour.
-As part of this tour you can arrange to visit the School of Business and Economics.
+As part of this tour you can arrange to visit UC Business School.
 You can also come along on UC Open Day.

 Phone: +64 3 369 3888